 Leigh Sylvester, CPDT

 Leigh Sylvester’s love of animals goes back as far as she can remember.
-She studied both Agricultural Animal Science and Veterinary Science in college, and she is currently a Veterinary Assistant.
-Leigh is a graduate of the Animal Behavior Institute as well as a Certified Professional Dog Trainer.
+She studied both Agricultural Animal Science and Veterinary Science in college, and she is a graduate of the Animal Behavior Institute as well as a Certified Professional Dog Trainer.

 Her introduction into dog sports was in dog sledding with 10 years of experience.
 She now competes with her Shiloh Shepherd, Kingston, in Rally Obedience throughout the Northeast.
-She holds various titles in Obedience, Rally-O, K9 Parkour, and Trick Dog Training.
-Leigh & Kingston also participate in K9 Nosework & Barnhunts for fun.
+She holds various titles in Obedience, Rally-O, K9 Parkour, Trick Dog Training, and Nosework.
 Her Alaskan Husky, Fuscia, enjoys her retirement at home on the couch after many years of dog sledding.
 Leigh is an active Fenzi Dog Sports Academy student, and has attended many of Denise Fenzi’s workshops and sports camps.

 Leigh is a member of APDT, a Canine Good Citizen Evaluator, a Certified Canine Conditioning Coach through Do More With Your Dog, and a Pet Tech Canine CPR & First Aid Instructor.
 She is also a judge for World Cynosport Rally League.
 Leigh enjoys being a part of her local community and is a member of the Community Emergency Response Team and The Emergency Animal Response Team here in CT.
 As an instructor, Leigh focuses on the relationship building aspect of owning a dog, incorporating lots of play and fun games.